Finnish coastal defence ship Ilmarinen: History

 The vessels had a compact design, with a high mast and large turrets for main and secondary artillery.
 Foreign comments on their design ranged from puns to praise.
 Not truly designed for open sea operations, the ships had a tendency to roll slowly and widely even in moderate seas.
 Travel on them was unpleasant, but deemed safe.
 Additional keels were later fitted, which improved the situation somewhat.

-Väinämöinen and Ilmarinen had a displacement of 3,900 tonnes, a maximum length of 93 m, and a draught of 4.50 m.
+Väinämöinen and Ilmarinen had a displacement of 3,900 long tons, a maximum length of 93 m, and a draught of 4.50 m.

 Requirements of speed and range were moderate, as they were expected to operate near their home bases.
 Both vessels were equipped with four diesel engines that powered two electrical engines.
 These generated a total of 4,800 hp.
 There were also two smaller 100 hp auxiliary diesel engines.
 Maximum speed was 14.5 kn, and range was limited by the vessels' carrying capacity of only 93 tonnes of diesel oil.

 The four 254 mm Bofors guns were massive for vessels of this size, and they could hurl a 225 kg shell up to 31 km.
 The secondary artillery consisted of eight 105 mm dual-purpose Bofors guns in four turrets.
 These were the primary defense against fast torpedo boats and aircraft.
 Additionally, the ships were equipped with four 40 mm anti-aircraft guns (initially British-made "pom-pom" guns, which, after mediocre performance in the Winter War, were replaced with Bofors guns) and two Madsen 20 mm cannons (later increased to eight).

 The purpose of the coastal defence ships was to prevent landing operations and naval blockades that threatened vital sea trade.
 Thanks to the construction of vast defensive systems during the czarist era, Finland had strong coastal artillery in permanent positions.
 These defenses were to be supplemented with minefields in times of unrest.
 One of the main purposes of the navy was to buy time for ground forces to deploy to the islands in the Archipelago.
 In these confined spaces, coastal defence ships armed with 254 mm main artillery would have been a tough opponent for any ship of the era.

 The Soviet Baltic Fleet was the obvious threat, and the Finnish vessels were meant to deter the largest Soviet ships, such as the battleships Marat and Oktyabrskaya Revolutsiya, as well as the cruiser Kirov, from venturing too close to Finnish shores.